 The USASBE Go Deep Entrepreneurship Teaching and Learning Scholars Program helps educators deeply explore areas of importance or passionate interest, design and implement significant curricular and co-curricular changes, and answer significant questions through related scholarly inquiry projects.
 It starts with a residency in Calgary/Banff, Canada, and you accelerate your work with the ongoing support of your own “mastermind group” and our growing team of program Scholars.

-Fundamentally, it’s a program for driving and supporting change – for getting the work done and making it happen.
+Fundamentally, it’s a program for driving and supporting change through the design of significant learning experiences – for getting the work done and making it happen.
 We teach and facilitate a process to help you truly make it happen.
 And … it works.

 Apply by June 23 to be eligible.
 Tell me more »